sheosi/lily/docs/Cargo Features.md

 Features that are in development, in the future they are expected to be the default.

-- `devel_cpal_rec`: Uses a custom-made _cpal_-based module for recording instead of Sphinxad, though Sphinxad might be faster (at least it's pulseaudio implementation is very simple), not depending on it, makes building Lily easier, and makes us less dependent on pocketsphinx (which might be removed from being by default in the future).

 - `devel_rasa_nlu`: Use _rasa_ as the NLU, instead of Snips, Rasa is much less constrained when it comes to languages, can be installed with "pip --user" effortlessly (Snips uses a custom script to install languages, this script does